 top of page

-Myofunctional Therapists play a crucial role in correcting OMDs and maximizing the benefits of certain oral surgeries by restoring Range of m, strength, posture, and normal function of the orofacial muscles.
+Myofunctional Therapists play a crucial role in correcting OMDs and maximizing the benefits of certain oral surgeries by restoring range of motion, strength, posture, and normal function of the orofacial muscles.
 Myofunctional Therapy also improves daily swallowing and breathing patterns.
-When treated early, children with proper resting positions and swallowing patterns can develop healthy oral structures and airways.
+When treated early, children with proper resting positions and swallowing patterns can properly grow develop healthy oral structures and airways.

-With over 25 years of experience as a hygienist and over 35 years in the dental field, I was surprised to find that this subject had not been part of my formal education.
+With over 25 years of experience as a hygienist I too was surprised to find that this topic had not been part of my formal education.
 As hygienists, dentists, and ENT specialists, we meticulously examine every visible part of the mouth and throat, yet we are often not instructed on the most basic postures and patterns of the oral cavity.

 I am deeply passionate about my work as a hygienist, and now I am equally passionate about Myofunctional Therapy.